ychia112/ocp_project/README.md

 **Save the data**
 The training data is saved as `'system_models.npz'`, and the label (y_relaxed, which is the relaxed energy) is saved as a `.py` file, it is convenient to import it in the 3Dconv.py code.

+> **Note**
+> There are 500 3D grid systems are built, feel free to contact me and get the data for testing!

 ### IV.
 3D Convolution Neural Network (3Dconv.py)

 After building the 3D grid system, we can start using the data to do 3D convolution.